Jewellery Care

 Cleaning your jewellery should be a regular practice.
 Use warm water with a drop of dish soap and a soft-bristle toothbrush (to avoid scratches) and dry fully.

-Gemstone Care is just as important as the metal!
+Gemstone care is just as important

 Some stones are porous and will absorb liquid, potentially causing the stone to change colour over time.
 For example, some opals will turn translucent if exposed to excess water.